 Bike To Work Day is a great time to try commuting by bike, but it doesn’t have to be the only day you give it a shot!
 Just remember: Biking to work is all about what works for you.
 Maybe the weather, or having a bike buddy, or the copious amounts of stuff you have to haul on a bike factors into your decision to cycle to work, and that’s okay!

 Biking to work should be enjoyable, so pick days when riding seems fun and reasonable, then go for it.
 Do that and you might find yourself planning more rides to work.
-That’s what happened for some of last year’s first-time Bike To Work Day Participants.
-Read what they had to say about their post-Bike to Work Day plans to try biking to work more often.
+Just like these first-time Bike To Work Day participants.

 511 Contra Costa’s Bike Mapper is an innovative bicycle mapping system designed to find the flattest, most direct, or fastest route anywhere in Contra Costa.
 Read more about the 511CC Interactive Bike Mapper here, or check out our selection of free paper and online bike maps.